Sienci-Labs/Resources/atc/atc-assembly/atc-spindle-setup.md

 1. Make sure the clips on your existing AltMill X drag chain are undone and that the **drag chain mount at the back of the XZ axis is removed** before proceeding.

-1. From the existing X drag chain, remove the male drag chain end link and attach it to the X-axis drag chain pickup with **two (2) M4-8 mm screws**.
+1. From the existing X drag chain, remove the male drag chain end link and attach it to the Z-plus drag chain bracket with **two (2) M4-8mm screws**.

 ![](/_images/_atc/_atc_assembly/temp/atc_assembly_spin_xaxis-triangle.jpg)

-1. Attach the assembled X-axis triangle drag chain bracket to the back of the Z-axis assembly using the screws from the previously removed drag chain mount.
+1. Attach the assembled Z-plus drag chain bracket to the back of the Z-axis assembly using the screws from the previously removed drag chain mount.

 ![](/_images/_atc/_atc_assembly/temp/atc_assembly_spin_trianglemount.JPG)